Women Who Weep

 So Far no Sofa

-I love the visual aspects of various sofa objects that I had seen in many shops.
-And my long term hesitation regarding whether I should buy one or not, gladly ended when this title came into my mind, revealing that I no longer need to have any sofa.
+I love the visual aspects of the various sofa objects that I had seen in many shops.
+And my long term hesitation, regarding whether I should buy one or not, gladly ended when the title of this book came into my mind, revealing that I no longer need to have a sofa.
 Instead I made this little book.

 All the stories are based on what happened in the following month, whether in real life or ‘real’ in my mind.